cnzf1/kubectl-debug/README.md

 verbosity : 0
 ```

-If the debug-agent is not accessible from host port, it is recommended to set `portForward: true` to using port-forawrd mode.
+If the debugger is not accessible from host port, it is recommended to set `portForward: true` to using port-forawrd mode.

 PS: `kubectl-debug` will always override the entrypoint of the container, which is by design to avoid users running an unwanted service by mistake(of course you can always do this explicitly).